 After dressing the joint area with abrasive paper and degreasing with acetone, I applied HT5 flux paste, heated the rod with the gas torch and applied a 55% silver brazing alloy (#455 from CuP Alloys) into the join.
 The melting range of 630-660°C indicates that this is a brazing rather than a soldering operation (brazing occurs over 427°C).
 A final dress with 180 grit abrasive and a selection of diamond needle files yields a satisfactory result similar to what Brian achieved.
 This is my first attempt at metal forging and silver brazing.
 It is not too difficult for a DIY builder if all key steps are understood and followed.

-Although it is only tightened sufficiently to secure the nut from working loose, the truss rod of the Brian May Red Special can be adjusted to correct neck bow if required.
-This is achieved by means of a thread cut into the end section of the rod and fitting of a round threaded sleeve nut or coupling connector nut with two cross slots cut in at 90 degrees to each other across the end.
+The original Red Special’s truss rod is only tightened sufficiently to secure the nut from working loose.
+I assume this is because Brian and Harold expected to have to counteract back-bow from string tension in the usual manner but because the neck is so thick, this didn’t happen.
+However it can be adjusted to correct neck bow if required.
+This is achieved by means of a thread cut into the end section of the rod onto which is screwed a round threaded sleeve nut/coupling connector nut with two orthogonal slots cut across the end.
 The nut butts against a section of brass plate, likely 5/8″ wide x 1/2″ deep x 1/16″ thick.
 As part of the preparatory work for assembling the neck, I drilled a slot for the brass plate, fitted it and tested the adjuster nut for fit in the rebate.
+In September 2021, I made another truss rod deploying more straightforward bending operations and recorded the video below which illustrates all the equipment required, and processes involved including use of the portable gas welding set pictured above for hot forging the loop and brazing the join closed.